basin-global/Situs-Protocol/Tools/metadata-onchain-image/README.md

 You may need to modify the interface to suit the specific requirements of your deployment or to integrate additional features.

 # License
 This project is licensed under the GNU General Public License v3.0.
 Please see the LICENSE file in this repository for more information.

-License
-This project is licensed under the GNU General Public License v3.0.
-Please see the LICENSE file in this repository for more information.